SaifAlYounan/OpenClawSecurityPostureAssessment/README.md

 This skill solves that problem.
 For every test that depends on the LLM's judgment, it **spawns a fresh OpenClaw session** with no audit context.
 The fresh session receives what looks like a normal user request.
 It has no idea it's being tested.
 If it refuses, that's genuine safety training.
 If it complies, that's a real failure.

 The original paper tested indirect prompt injection once out of 47 scenarios, manually.
 This skill does it automatically across 17 LLM-judgment tests, including 4 injection variants using different hiding techniques.
-No other tool does this.

 ---